 - Drum mulcher: This Diamond Mowers mulcher attachment is cylindrical and covered in a pattern of hardened steel or carbide teeth and depth control rings to manage the bite size.

 Drum and disc mulchers are not designed for cutting grass and are a poor choice for this task.
-If your primary goal is to cut grass, you're better off with a rotary or flail mower.
+If your primary goal is to cut grass, you're better off with a rotary mower.
 Though mulching attachments can also grind stumps a couple of inches below ground, using them for this purpose will wear on the teeth.
 It is better to use a more specialized attachment for this, such as a stump grinder, which is designed to work underground to fully eliminate a stump and roots.

 Skid-Steer Disc Mulcher

 One important factor to consider is the cutting width of the mulcher.
 This is the measure of how wide an area the mulcher can cut or mulch at once.
 Our Disc Mulcher comes in 48-inch and 60-inch cutting widths.
 The 48-inch is especially advantageous for those operating in compact spaces or for smaller skid-steers.

 While drum and disc mulchers are both designed for similar purposes, their cutting capacity is not the same.
 Disc mulchers can typically cut through thicker trees quicker, offering high productivity.
 For instance, the Skid-Steer Forestry Disc Mulcher from Diamond Mowers can cut through trees up to 14 inches in diameter.
 If you are more concerned with clearing large areas quickly, especially an area with larger trees, the disc mulcher is the best choice.